Margin-Aware Intra-Class Novelty Identification for Medical Images: Background

 There have been a lot of research works that summarize state-of-the-art anomaly detection methods~\cite{chalapathy2019deep:chala,lee2018simple:lee,ouyang2020video:video,hendrycks2018deep:hendry,cao2020benchmark:benchmark,di2019survey:di}, generally the methods aiming for anomalous image data detection can be divided into the following three categories:

 \textbf{i.
-AutoEncoder-based methods}: AutoEncoder~\cite{mcclelland1986parallel} (AE) models can help to extract significant embedding features by reconstructing the original images unsupervised.
+AutoEncoder-based methods}: AutoEncoder~\cite{mcclelland1986parallel} (AE) models can help extract significant embedding features by reconstructing the original images unsupervised.
 Trained with ID data, the architectures learn the ``normality" and should lead to large reconstruction error when working on OOD dataset.
-Thus, the reconstruction error is acted as the anomaly score to separate ID and OOD data~\cite{sakurada2014anomaly:autoencoder,zhou2017anomaly:autoencoder,beggel2019robust:autoencoder}.
+Thus, the reconstruction error acts as the anomaly score to separate ID and OOD data~\cite{sakurada2014anomaly:autoencoder,zhou2017anomaly:autoencoder,beggel2019robust:autoencoder}.
 However, AutoEncoder risks learning the identity function by simply outputting the original inputs, which largely limits its discriminative ability of anomalies.
-Other improved versions of AE are also used for anomaly detection~\cite{tagawa2015structured,pol2019anomaly,lupo2019variational,an2015variational}, \textit{e.g.,} Variational Autoencoders (VAE) ~\cite{an2015variational:an} provides probabilistic way of describing the latent space to reconstruct input data.
+Other improved versions of AE are also used for anomaly detection~\cite{tagawa2015structured,pol2019anomaly,lupo2019variational,an2015variational}, \textit{e.g.,} Variational Autoencoders (VAE)~\cite{an2015variational:an} provides probabilistic way of describing the latent space to reconstruct input data.
 Nevertheless, the reconstruction is often blurry and not good enough for clear discrimination of outliers.
-Since TEND is designed based on AutoEncoder, we take the vanilla AE~\cite{mcclelland1986parallel} as baseline and also compare the performance with the standard VAE~\cite{an2015variational:an}.
+Since TEND is designed based on AutoEncoder, we take the vanilla AE~\cite{mcclelland1986parallel} as a baseline.
+Besides, we also compare the performance with an extension of AE that adds a Gaussian Mixture Model (GMM) head on the AutoEncoder backbone, (AE\_GMM for simplicity's sake) and the standard VAE~\cite{an2015variational:an} model.
+Similar with VAE, UAV-AdNet~\cite{bozcan2020uav} uses the Kullback-Leibler divergence to regularize losses for anomaly detection but focuses on autonomous surveillance systems with GPS label used, which does not apply to this work.